ErnestSackey/Guess-The-Number-Game/README.md

 # Guess-The-Number-Game
-This project was a preject as pact of training in the python.
-This entails the use of while loop, conditions statement, creating functions
+As part of improving my python skills I created this game.
+This entails the use of while loop, conditions statement, creating functions as well as handling user input.